savonet/book/language.md

 ### Anonymous functions

-For concision in scripts, it is possible define a function without giving it a name, using the syntax
+For concision in scripts, it is possible define a function\indexop{fun}\indexop{->} without giving it a name, using the syntax

 ```liquidsoap
 fun (x) -> ...
 ```

-This is called an _anonymous function_, and it is typically used in order to specify short handlers in arguments.
+This is called an _anonymous function_\index{function!anonymous}, and it is typically used in order to specify short handlers in arguments.
 For instance, the above example for printing the title in metadatas could equivalently be rewritten as